stefanvanberkum/gcnn-cut-selector/README.md

 _Note._ When using GPU for TensorFlow, if many memory errors occur during model training, consider reducing the batch size.
 If there are just a few, the algorithm will skip these batches that are too large.
-Moreover, when training the models sequentially, it seems that GPU memory can get clogged, so restarting your computer and rerunning from the part that yields errors might help too.
+Moreover, when training the models sequentially, it seems that GPU memory can get clogged if many batches are skipped, so restarting your computer and rerunning from the part that yields errors might help too.

 ### Command line